smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/SetInteriorVehicleData.md

 SDL must

-send "resultCode: READ_ONLY, success:false" to the related mobile application.
+send "resultCode: READ_ONLY, success:false" to the related mobile application

 7.
 In case

 mobile app sent SetInteriorVehicleData with all unknown controlData itmes from *controlData structure  or all controlData itmes that do not match with moduleType (for example app requested SetInteriorVehicledata for RADIO module with ClimateControlData items only),